-Jugu is the creation of Jess Yang and Jake Caccia; Jugu means ‘mountain’ in the people's Naxi language, which has one of the few forms of pictographic writing remaining in the world.
+Jugu is the creation of Jess Yang; Jugu means ‘mountain’ in the people's Naxi language, which has one of the few forms of pictographic writing remaining in the world.
 The indigo plant is indigenous to this area of the Eastern Himalayas, and the traditional techniques of tie-dye, shibori and batik are widely used.
 Jugu works with local women to inspire them to create beauty using traditional patterns in contemporary ways.

 Is a very traditional pattern making technique dating back over 1500 years in Yunnan.
 This ancient craft is hand made by complex string tying before the fabrics is natural indigo dyed, which is then untied to reveal patterns.